 Bywater Art Market: On the third Saturday of each month you can shop for a piece from local New Orleans artists in Palmer Park.
 Royal St. and Piety St., art-restoration.com/bam, 9 a.m. to 4 p.m.

-Have you purchased art in New Orleans?
+Have you purchased any New Orleans art?
 Where’s the best place in your opinion?
 Better yet, have you inadvertently created any travel traditions like we did?